sheepolata/WorldInConflictSim/README.md

 ### 12/04/2021

+Added Desert city archetype.
+Also added a population control part to growth rate in case of low food production.
+Moved pop update from weekly to monthly.

+Landmarks are now generated with the map, and not with the city graph.

 Added landmarks.
 Landmarks have an influence on the attractiveness of a location, either a positive influence or a negative one.
 They are displayed on the map as little icons.
 If a landmark is in the area of influence of a location, its influence will be added to the base happiness of that location.
 For now, it generates 1.5 times the number of locations landmarks.